Guiana Brasileira (meme): Development

 As the meme gained popularity, various nicknames and playful variations for Portugal emerged, such as "Pernambuco em Pé" (lit.
 'Pernambuco standing upright', alluding to the territorial shape of Pernambuco and Portugal), "Mato Grosso do Norte" (lit.
 'Northern Mato Grosso', given the existence of the two Brazilian states of Mato Grosso and Mato Grosso do Sul), "Faixa de Gajos" (lit.
 'Guys' Strip', a pun on Faixa de Gaza, meaning the Gaza Strip), "Rio Grande de Fora" (lit.
-'Outer Rio Grande', given the existence of the two Brazilian states of Rio Grande do Norte and Rio Grande do Sul)), and "Porto de Gajinhas" (lit.
+'Outer Rio Grande', given the existence of the two Brazilian states of Rio Grande do Norte and Rio Grande do Sul), and "Porto de Gajinhas" (lit.
 'Little Girls' Port', a pun intended on the municipality of Porto de Galinhas), among others, all referencing Brazilian states or cultural elements.
 Lisbon was humorously renamed "Vitória da Reconquista" (lit.
 'Victory of the Reconquest', in reference to the city of Vitória da Conquista), and other cities were also given satirical names, like "Ouro Roubado" (lit.
 'Stolen Gold'; a nod to Ouro Preto) and "Raparigas Gerais" (lit.
-'General Girls'; playing on the name Minas Gerais, the term Minas as slang for young women, and the fact that "rapariga", which also means young mean in Portugal, has a negative connotation in Brazil).
+'General Girls'; playing on the name Minas Gerais, the term Minas as slang for young women, and the fact that "rapariga", which also means young in Portugal, has a negative connotation in Brazil).
 Users also created fictional flags, currencies, anthems, and mottos, such as "Ordem e Bacalhau" (lit.
 'Order and Codfish'; a play on Brazil's motto "Order and Progress"), as well as maps showing Portugal integrated into Brazilian territory.
 AI-generated videos depicted Portuguese public figures, like Cristiano Ronaldo, "running" for the office of governor of the supposed 27th Brazilian state.

 The meme also pokes fun at the large number of Brazilians currently living in Portugal, as well as the historical ties between the two countries.
 The jokes extend beyond geography and demographics—many users claimed that Brazil would now speak "Brazilian", while Portugal would be relegated to speaking "archaic Brazilian" or "prehistoric Brazilian".
 Additionally, the old accusation that "Portugal stole Brazil's gold" resurfaced in the humor.

 The joke even made its way onto Google Maps, where users created a location entry that allowed people to find Portugal by searching for "Guiana Brasileira".
 It also appeared on Wikipedia, where users created fictitious pages about "Guiana Brasileira", and edited various articles to rename Portugal accordingly, even inventing a supposed "historic agreement" for the annexation of Portugal.
 These edits remained live for a few minutes to several hours.
 A satirical website was also created to promote the country as a tourist destination under the name "Guiana Brasileira".